FixedEffects/InteractiveFixedEffectModels.jl/README.md

 In contrast, this method does not work with models with interactive fixed effects.
 While fixed effects are linear projections (so that the Frisch-Waugh-Lovell theorem holds), factor models are non linear projections.

 #### Can I have multiple observations per (id x time) ?
-Yes, unless you use the method `svd`.
-That being said, be aware of local minima by checking different methods give the same results.
+Yes, but in this case, the problem has local minima.
+Unfortunately, nothing ensures that the algorithm ends up finding the global minimum.

 ## References